mostafa/grest/README.md

 You can override default behavior of HTTP verbs (index, get, post, put, patch and delete) and also make custom endpoints under this `PersonsView` class.

-Last but not least, you should set up connection to your database, which is achieved by setting the `DATABASE_URL` propery of `neomodel.config`:
+Last but not least, you should set up your app's connection to the database (Neo4j), which is done by setting the `DATABASE_URL` propery of `neomodel.config`:
 ~~~~python
 neomodel.config.DATABASE_URL = "bolt://neo4j:neo4j@localhost:7687"
 ~~~~